Fault claims and no-claims bonuses

 No-claims bonuses and the way they’re applied varies between insurers, so we need to look at each case individually.

-Types of complaints we see:
+Types of complaint we see

 We see complaints where the policyholder:

-- has lost their no-claims bonus or had a fault claim recorded, but they say the accident wasn’t their fault
+- lost their no-claims bonus or had a fault claim recorded, but they say the accident wasn’t their fault

 - has no-claims bonus protection but their premiums have increased